tubaplayerdis/BRCE/README.md

 #### Weapons

-/bombgun - gives the player a gun that shoots bombs (!)
+/ammotype [type] - Changes all weapons in players inventory to the selected ammotype.
+Does not affect vehicles or weapons held by the player in a vehicle